 See how you can sort the content of your archives in FotoStation.

-By using the Sorting menu it is possible to sort the files in your archive by any available file or metadata property.
+You can use the Sorting menu to sort the files in your archive by any available file or metadata property.

 You can sort by